Code-Institute-Submissions/Oneday2010-project4-buybookhere/README.md

     - test2022 -> password : usertest

--> login with bookseller(Primary admin), site shows edit/delete button on books and book manager page.
+-> login with bookseller(Primary admin), site shows edit/delete button on books and my book page.
+Also site shows edit/delete button on blog and my blog page.
+Add book and add blog are only admin can do.

 # Links :